JanithK27/Early-warning-system-for-flood-FYP-/README.md

 ---

-> 📢 _“Stay informed, stay safe – FloodGuard is here to alert you before the storm.”_
+> 📢 _“Stay informed, stay safe – FloodGuard is here to alert you before the flood.”_